questdb/py-questdb-client/docs/sender.rst

 Flushing
 ========

 The sender accumulates data into an internal buffer.
-Flushing the buffer sends the data to the server over the network and clears the buffer.
+Calling :func`:`Sender.flush <questdb.ingress.Sender.flush>` will send the buffered data to QuestDB, and clear the buffer.

 Flushing can be done explicitly or automatically.

 Explicit Flushing
 -----------------

-An explicit call to :func:`questdb.ingress.Sender.flush` will send any pending data immediately.
+An explicit call to :func:`Sender.flush <questdb.ingress.Sender.flush>` will send any pending data immediately.

 .. code-block:: python